 I had to wait for my new passport to arrive from Hong Kong (takes about a month), so I started the challenge when I had my own kitchen.
 Vegetarianism was cool!
 A friend recently told me in Australia that I was lazy when I admitted I didn’t cook a lot.
 I disagreed and told her that cooking just wasn’t a big priority in my life.

 That suddenly changed!
 But I found cooking fun.
 I get it.
-It’s like an artist creating (and eating) his own masterpiece.
-I researched to the point of obsession about how to eat the healthiest vegetarian diet possible – it was closer to veganism actually.
+It’s like an artist creating (and eating) his own masterpiece and so I transitioned to vegetarianism – it was closer to veganism actually.
 The only problem was when I went on a food tour with that migrationology chap and some other bloggers.
 I couldn’t eat anything and I was very miserable.
 But mostly, I cooked for myself (and enjoyed it) at home and came to the conclusion that vegetarianism wasn’t so hard after all…until I started to travel.

-I am of course not referring to Japan when I say it got harder when I travelled.
-Japan is extremely vegetarian-friendly – not to mention that I completely LOVED THE PANTS OFF THE PLACE!
+Japan was challenging, but the helpful nature of the Japanese made it doable.
 Japanese chefs even make tofu taste interesting.
 I was due to go to China during this month (which would have been a lot harder), but I had to change plans due to my passport taking too long to turn up.
 (Japan is on-entry visa, China is not).

 Even my make do ‘on the go’ food was delicious and nutritious and filling.
-Down in the islands of Okinawa – the proclaimed ‘healthiest place on earth,’ the locals mainly thrived on a pescatarian diet (vegetarians who eat fish and shit loads of wholesome vegetables).
+Down in the islands of Okinawa – the proclaimed ‘healthiest place on earth,’ the locals mainly thrive on a mainly plant-based diet.

 But it didn’t stay that way – it seemed that Thailand and Japan had lured me into a false sense of security…